Ghana Must Go (film)

 Ghana Must Go is a 2016 Ghana-Nigerian romantic comedy film, directed by Frank Rajah Arase.
 It stars Yvonne Okoro, Blossom Chukwujekwu and Nkem Owoh.
-The film tells a story of two lovers of different countries on origin, and the challenges they faced especially from parents after disclosing their intention of getting married.
 This is the second film from Desamour Company, since Contract (2012 film) The film was screened privately at Filmhouse Cinemas, Surulere in May 2016.

+Plot

+The film tells a story of two lovers of different countries of origin, and the challenges they faced, especially from parents, after disclosing their intention of getting married.